EL FIRULETE

 Get a copy of 12 Tangos, Adios Buenos Aires and enjoy the music segments, even if you at first don’t get the historical relevance of Maria de la Fuente and Jorge Sobral and the significance of seeing Jose Libertella squeezing and stretching the bellows of his bandoneon.
 If you can resist the temptation to stereotype Argentines or go off the mouth repeating “tango history factoids” from this film, the tango and those in the stands will thank you.

-“It was fashionable at the time to after playing a concert to have a question and answer session with the audience.
+“It was fashionable at the time after playing a concert to have a question and answer session with the audience.
 In those days, the early 1960s, the musicians did not look at their watches so much.
 They were looser.
 After we played, the coordinator of the event introduced me, I talked about what I thought about tango at the time, and I then asked for questions.
 In truth, I was unlucky right from the start because I gave the microphone to this guy who looked like a weasel and kept staring at me.
-The guy stood up and put it to me without blinking: Maestro, now that the concert is over, can you play a tango?
+The guy stood up and put it to me without blinking: Maestro, now that the concert is over, are you going to play a tango?
 It was not the last time it happened.
 Maestro, can you play a tango followed me like a curse.” – Astor Piazzolla

 A few months after a stroke rendered Astor Piazzolla unable to recover from a slow and irreversible transition to his death, which finally occurred on July 4, 1992, the sixty-nine year old controversial musical genius told Argentine sportswriter Natalio Gorin a retrospective tale of his life.
 They met for three consecutive days, early in 1990, in the resort city of Punta del Este in Uruguay.
-Just before Gorin turned on his tape recorder, he produced an old letter with a very personal line, in Piazzolla’s own handwriting that read, “Never believe what I tell journalists.”
+Just before Gorin turned on his tape recorder, he produced an old letter with a very personal line, in Piazzolla‘s own handwriting that read, “Never believe what I tell journalists.”
 This reminder was a way of making Piazzolla cognizant of a commitment to tell the true story.
 Piazzolla, who had a tendency, in the style of Jorge Luis Borges, to say certain things for the fun of it, to provoke, accepted the rules.
+Amadeus Press of Portland, Oregon, has published Gorin’s book, translated, annotated, and expanded by Fernando Gonzalez, a regular contributor to The Washington Post, Down Beat magazine, and National Public Radio, under the title, Astor Piazzolla, A Memoir.
+Piazzolla‘s untimely stroke before meeting Gorin again to review the material, suddenly left Gorin alone with the work, moved by this blow of fate and with a huge sense of responsibility.

 The first version of Astor Piazzolla: A Manera de Memorias (By way of memories) arrived in bookstores in March 1991.
 People who read it, let Gorin know their opinions in many different ways.
 After Piazzolla’s death, the book went through a revision, to complete the portrayal of his life, and because it was possible for the author to enrich the memoir with testimonies that are key to the story.